kloia/terraform-modules-v0.13/fargate/README.md

 }
 ```

-- You can choose to create module or not by `enabled` boolean variable.
+- You can choose to create module or not by `create_fargate` boolean variable.

 - You can enable access container insights by `container_insights_enabled` boolean variable.